-We use the DE algorithm to identify the highest probability of operon combinations in a gene sequence, and compare the result with the experimentally verified operons to calculate TP, FN, TN, and FP and to evaluate accuracy, sensitivity, and specificity.
+We use the DE algorithm to identify the highest probability of operon combinations in a gene sequence, and compare the result with the experimentally verified operons to calculate TP, FN, TN, and FP and evaluate accuracy, sensitivity, and specificity.
 The results, shown in Table V, are compared to those of the other methods.
-As explained in the discussion section, the intergenic distance, metabolic pathway and COG are used to predict operons.
-The proposed method obtains accuracy values of 0.923, 0.954, 0.963 and 0.963, respectively, for the B. subtilis, P. aeruginosa PA01, S. aureus and M. tuberculosis genomes.
-Although we only used
+The proposed method obtains accuracy values of 0.907, 0.954, 0.954 and 0.954, respectively, for the B. subtilis, P. aeruginosa PA01, S. aureus and M. tuberculosis genomes.
+Although we only used three features for prediction (fewer than are used in other operon prediction methods), our method achieved a good balance between sensitivity and specificity.
+Since the resulting prediction accuracy compares well with that achieved by other methods, the proposed method can be used to solve operon prediction problems.